vim-advent-calendar/vimways.org/content/2019/personal-notetaking-in-vim/index.md

 ## Warning about code

 I'm going to share a bunch of code snippets copied almost verbatim from my config.
-These can all be seen in context in my [dotfiles repo][my_dotfiles].
 They are not fully fit for public consumption; they work for me with my particular setup and workflow, but will likely need modifying before it will work with someone else's.
 Copy code snippets with care!